Quantum Adversary (Upper) Bound: A Nonconstructive Upper Bound on Query Complexity

-\end{restatable} The proof of this lemma is in \app{comp}.
-H\o yer et al. \cite{Hoyer2007} prove \lem{lemone} for {\it{total}} boolean functions\footnote{While the statement of Theorem 11 in \cite{Hoyer2007} seems to apply to partial functions, it is mis-stated; their proof actually assumes total functions.}, and the result is extended to more general total functions in \cite{Randothers2}.
-Our contribution is to extend the result to partial functions.
-While \thm{maintheorem} still holds for total functions, the example we will describe later in the paper requires it to hold for partial functions.
+\end{restatable} H\o yer et al. \cite{Hoyer2007} prove \lem{lemone} for total Boolean functions\footnote{While the statement of Theorem 11 in \cite{Hoyer2007} seems to apply to partial functions, it is mis-stated; their proof actually assumes total functions.}, and the result is extended to more general total functions in \cite{Randothers2}.
+Our contribution is to extend the result in \cite{Randothers2} to partial Boolean functions.
+While \thm{maintheorem} still holds for total functions, the example we consider later in the paper involves partial functions.
+The proof of \lem{lemone} closely follows the proof in \cite{Randothers2} and can be found in \app{comp}. \begin{lemma} \emph{(Lee, et al. \cite{Randothers2})} For any function $f:S\rightarrow E$, with $S\in D^n$, and $E, D$ finite sets, the bounded-error quantum query complexity of $f$, $Q(f)$, satisfies